LordDarthSidous/pickle_farming/README.md

 <div align='center'><h3><a href='https://picklemods.com/'>More Information & Scripts can be found here!</a></h3></div>

 ## This is a Modified Fork.
 <p> All real work goes to Pickle.
-I just added a few things like drug processing and the drug sales.</p>
+I just edited script add the processing and drug sales.</p>

 ## Preview